 After successful registration, aspirants will receive an e-mail containing MICA ID and Password.

 Note: Candidates can use MICA ID and Password to modify details online.

 Candidates need to pay the application fee of Rs.1965 (for all categories).

 The mode of application fee payment is through Credit Card/ Debit Card, Net Banking, Cash at SBI Bank, Demand Draft and Counter Payment.

-The following table reflects tentative MICAT 2018 exam pattern along with total number of questions:
+The following table reflects tentative MICAT 2018 exam pattern along with a total number of questions:

 No. of Questions

 Note: The total number of questions and time allotted may vary for MICAT 2018 exam pattern.

 Marking Scheme: There is no negative marking for Part I and II.
 Part III has a negative marking of 0.25 per cent of the total marks allotted.

 The MICAT has been designed to assess analytical and verbal ability, logical reasoning, divergent thinking, written communication skills, creative potential and general awareness about contemporary social and industry related issues, including areas covering media, marketing, advertising and business.